State LLC Formation Cost Breakdown

 When forming an LLC yourself the only cost you are responsible for is the state filing fee.
 However, a handful of states also require a publication fee or a name reservation fee.
 Here is a breakdown of all the costs you can expect to see.

 State Filing Fee

 The main cost when forming an LLC is typically the fee of filing your Articles of Organization with the State.
 This fee ranges between $40 and $500, depending on your state.

-Several states (Arizona, Georgia, Nebraska, Nevada, New York, and Pennsylvania) also require your newly incorporated LLC to publish a statement of formation in a local newspaper.
+Some states (Arizona, Nebraska, and New York) also require your newly incorporated LLC to publish a statement of formation in a local newspaper.
 Publishing costs can be anywhere between $40 and $2000, depending on your state’s specific requirements.

 Name Reservation Fee